b2io/handbook/business-development.md

 ### Who We Work With

-Our roster ranges from multibillion-dollar, fortune 500 companies to small startups.
+Our roster ranges from multi-billion-dollar, Fortune 500 companies to small startups.
 We're flexible, and we're careful with our clients' money.

 ## Conversation End Goal